-Download Free The Story of John G. Paton, Told for Young Folks PDF by James Paton Full Book and published by .
-This book was released on 1900 with total page 304 pages.
+Download Free The Story of Francis Cludde PDF by Stanley John Weyman Full Book and published by .
+This book was released on 1891 with total page 300 pages.
 Available in PDF, EPUB and Kindle.
 Book excerpt:

 Download Free Anna Howard Shaw, the Story of a Pioneer PDF by Anna Howard Shaw Full Book and published by Wipf and Stock Publishers.
 This book was released on 2011-01-01 with total page 362 pages.
 Available in PDF, EPUB and Kindle.
 Book excerpt: Anna Howard Shaw: The Story of a Pioneer is one of the classic autobiographies of American letters.
 A leader in the church as well as the suffrage movement, an M.D. as well as a powerful and eloquent lecturer, Anna Howard Shaw (1847-1919) was a close associate of Susan B. Anthony and the first woman to receive the United States Distinguished Service Medal.
 Born in England, Shaw immigrated to the United States as a child and in 1880 became the first woman ordained as a Methodist preacher.
 She subsequently left the pulpit to serve as president of the National American Suffrage Association--and later, as head of the Women's Committee of the Council of National Defense during World War I. Leontine T. C. Kelly was the first woman African American bishop in the United Methodist church.
 She retired in 1988.

 Download Free The Cultural Politics of U.S. Immigration PDF by Leah Perry Full Book and published by NYU Press.
-This book was released on 2016-09-27 with total page 288 pages.
+This book was released on 2016-09-27 with total page 299 pages.
 Available in PDF, EPUB and Kindle.
-Book excerpt: In the 1980s, amid increasing immigration from Latin America, the Caribbean, and Asia, the circle of who was considered American seemed to broaden, reflecting the democratic gains made by racial minorities and women.
+Book excerpt: How the immigration policies and popular culture of the 1980's fused to shape modern views on democracy In the 1980s, amid increasing immigration from Latin America, the Caribbean, and Asia, the circle of who was considered American seemed to broaden, reflecting the democratic gains made by racial minorities and women.
 Although this expanded circle was increasingly visible in the daily lives of Americans through TV shows, films, and popular news media, these gains were circumscribed by the discourse that certain immigrants, for instance single and working mothers, were feared, censured, or welcomed exclusively as laborers.
 In The Cultural Politics of U.S. Immigration, Leah Perry argues that 1980s immigration discourse in law and popular media was a crucial ingredient in the cohesion of the neoliberal idea of democracy.
 Blending critical legal analysis with a feminist media studies methodology over a range of sources, including legal documents, congressional debates, and popular media, such as Golden Girls, Who’s the Boss?, Scarface, and Mi Vida Loca, Perry shows how even while “multicultural” immigrants were embraced, they were at the same time disciplined through gendered discourses of respectability.
 Examining the relationship between law and culture, this book weaves questions of legal status and gender into existing discussions about race and ethnicity to revise our understanding of both neoliberalism and immigration.